MicrosoftDocs/Hololens/hololens/hololens-insider.md

 **New features and settings**
 - Settings search: search for settings from the Settings homepage using keywords or the setting's name.
 - System > Sound:
   - Input and output audio devices: independently choose your input and output audio devices (for example, listen to audio via Bluetooth headphones or use a USB-C microphone for audio input).
+    > [!NOTE]
-Note: Bluetooth microphones are not supported by HoloLens 2.
+    > Bluetooth microphones are not supported by HoloLens 2.
   - App volume: independently adjust the volume of each app.
 - System > Power & sleep: choose when the device should go to sleep after a period of inactivity.
 - System > Battery: manually enable battery saver mode or set a battery threshold at which point battery saver mode turns on automatically.